McLeodMoores/xl4j/docs/hints-and-tips.md

 is not true.
 Any of the calculation threads blocking can cause the UI to freeze up.
 For the best results, use asynchronous functions for any I/O or long running calculatoins.

-XL4J uses two separate thread pools, one for normal synchronous function calls that has a one to one
+XL4J uses two separate thread pools:

+ 1) one for normal synchronous function calls that has a one to one mapping with Excel's threads (in fact, this pool probably isn't necessary, it's a precaution to prevent binding Excel threads to the JVM and we might experiment with getting rid of it)
+ 2) one for asynchronous operations that's larger, but of a fixed upper size.

+The reason for separate pools is that a single unified pools leads to the problem where you have a large number of blocked asynchronous functions using up the whole pool, leaving nothing for the syncrhonous requests and causing the UI to lock up.

 # Asynchronous functions get cancelled and recalculated often
 Excel often calls the add-in with an asynchronous function call, only to trigger the calculation cancellation event shortly afterwards